Mpak1996/JavaScriptCrashCrouse/README.md

-# JavaScriptCrashCrouse
+# JavaScript Crash Crouse

-JavaScript Crash Course
+## 1.How we use console.log to test our methods?